ava-labs/hypersdk/chunker/README.md

 -> ChunkResponse
 ```

-If we are missing a chunk (or are a non-validator), we can request it:
+If we are missing a chunk (must be a validator), we can request it:
 ```
 type ChunkRequest struct {
-    Chunk: ids.ID (Original or Filtered),
+    Chunk: ids.ID,
 }
 -> ChunkResponse
 ```

-Respond with BLS multi-signature we've collected + Chunk:
+Respond with BLS multi-signature we've collected so far + Chunk:
 ```
 type ChunkResponse struct {
     Signers: BitSet,